nandinip10/youtube_clone/README.md

 https://youtube-clone-nandinip10.vercel.app/

 ## Steps for running app
-In the terminal run the following commands
+After downloading the code, In the terminal run the following commands
 ### `npm install`
 ### `npm start`